nmskhan/FunConPy/README.md

 Source files assume you have a working install of Python2.7, FSL, and all imported python modules.
 Python modules are numpy, nibabel, scipy, and networkx

-Needs a working install of the [BIRN BXH/Xcede tools] (https://www.nitrc.org/projects/bxh_xcede_tools/).
+Needs a working install of the [BIRN BXH/Xcede tools](https://www.nitrc.org/projects/bxh_xcede_tools/).